 1. How does Court determine Wife Maintenance?

-The court shall base its assessment primarily on the means and needs of the parties, regardless of the proportion such maintenance bears to the income of the husband or wife as the case may be, but shall have regard to the degree of responsibility which the court apportions to each party for the breakdown of the marriage.
+In determining wife maintenance, the court is empowered to assess primarily on the means and needs of the parties, regardless of the proportion such maintenance bears to the income of the husband or wife as the case may be, but shall have regard to the degree of responsibility which the court apportions to each party for the breakdown of the marriage.

 s.
 78 of Law Reform (Marriage & Divorce) Act 1976

-In assessing the means and needs of the parties the court has always had regard to the
+As such when determining wife maintenance the court would assess the means and needs of the parties the court has always had regard to the:-

 (i) duration of the marriage;